Chalsean/XFaction/README.md

 ## Feature Updates for The War Within
 - Guild crafting order notifications

-- Revamped Link(X) datatext

-The Link(X) data text now shows a breakdown of the XFaction mesh across the confederate using a combination of colors and numbers.
+- Revamped Link(X) datatext: It now shows a breakdown of the XFaction mesh across the confederate using a combination of colors and numbers.
 See the Links (X) DT section for more information.

 ## Core Features
 The addon should provide the following functionalities: